home-assistant/home-assistant.io/source/_components/conversation.markdown

 {% configuration %}
 intents:
-  description: Intents that the conversation component should understand.
+  description: Intents that the conversation integration should understand.
   required: false
   type: map
   keys: